dragandim/dragandim.github.io/_posts/2021-11-08-kompasbank.md

 - work-experience
 ---

-This is was first role in a fintech industry.
-I worked on an in house system developed for Lead Generation.
-It was a tool used by the sales team to find the Danish companies with solid economy who would be suitable candidatds for credit approvals.
-The input from the sales time was fed into the learning model wich analysed anual reports, probability of distress and other financial information relevant in minimizing risks.
+This was my first role in a fintech industry.
+I worked on an in house Lead Generation application.
+It is a tool developed primarily for the sales team but it is used throughout the organization.
+The primary objective was to profile companies with solid economy who would be suitable candidates for credit approvals.
+The input from the sales team was fed into the ML model which analyzed annual reports, probability of distress and other financial information relevant in minimizing risks.

-Another interesting part of my journey at kompasbank was being part of credit automation project.
-The objective was to process batches of credit applications through KYC, AML and PEP checks.
+Another interesting part of my journey at kompasbank was working on the credit automation project.
+In order to process large batches of credit request, we designed a workflow solution which integrates external on boarding system (Muinmos) with credit approval REST API and stores the relevant information back into kompasbank's CRM nCino (Salesforce).
+Once the client information passes KYC, AML and PEP checks, the financial data is being analyzed and the credits are being approved or disapproved.

-The software was developed using Typescript for both front end, back end and AWS cloud resource provisioning.
+The software was developed using Nodejs and Typescript for both front end, back end and AWS cloud resource provisioning.
+For the workflow logic we chose AWS SFN service which proved to be an excellent choice for this problem domain.